selemis-com/clap_schema/SPECIFICATION.md

 ### `defaultIf`

 `defaultIf` is an ordered array of conditional-default rules.
 Each rule identifies another canonical argument, a presence or equality predicate, and a lexical default.
+Predicate evaluation retains Clap's value-source semantics: values originating only from a default do not satisfy the predicate.
 Rules are evaluated in declaration order; the first matching rule wins.
 A JSON `null` value represents a matching rule that suppresses the unconditional default.

 ### `delimiter`